Polish Paraguayan: Polish immigration to Paraguay

-Along its history, Paraguay has been home to many immigrants from around the world (especially after the Paraguayan War), mainly from Europe and the Middle East, being settled by different immigrant groups, including Poles, although not as much as were its neighbours like Argentina or Brazil.
-The first Poles arrived in Paraguay in 30 years-blooded and therefore even before World War II.
-In these years, Paraguay and most of all Itapúa region, near the border with Argentina, received large waves of Polish, Russian, and Ukrainian immigrants.
-They established colonies such as Fram, which is situated north-west of the city of Encarnación, the capital of Itapúa, which lies opposite Posadas, Misiones in Argentina.
+Paraguay has historically been home to many immigrants from around the world, especially after the Paraguayan War, although not as much as its neighbours Argentina and Brazil.
+The first Poles arrived in Paraguay in before World War II.
+Itapúa Department, bordering Argentina, received large numbers of Polish, Russian, and Ukrainian immigrants.
+They established colonies such as Fram, north-west of the department capital of Encarnación.

 From 1927 to 1938, there was an exodus from Poland to Paraguay of more than 10,000 people.
-About 12,000 Poles emigrated to Paraguay, 60 of whom over the same period returned to their country.
+About 12,000 Poles emigrated to Paraguay, of whom 60 over the same period returned to Poland.
 However, a new amount of 12,000 immigrants arrived although there were 2,200 Poles among them only; the rest were mostly Ukrainians (majority) and Belarusians.

 Part of the Poles arrived in Paraguay came from the Polish colony of Brazil, who moved from the regions of Santa Catarina and Rio Grande do Sul to Paraguay or Argentina.
 Other Poles arrived from Argentina.
-In 1930 a large group of German Mennonites from Poland settled in the colony Fernheim.
+In 1930 a large group of German Mennonites from Poland settled in the colony of Fernheim.
 It is estimated that in 1939 in Paraguay lived approx. 17,000 Poles and Polish citizens.

 In the 1930s the Ministry of Foreign Affairs of Poland elaborated a plan of establishing a Polish colony in the triangle between Brazil, Paraguay and Argentina.
-The emigration to this area was officially supported, the government even bought some terrains in the region and initiated two Polish settlements.
-These ideas collapsed with the independence of Brazil and World War II.
+The emigration to this area was officially supported, the government even bought some land in the region and initiated two Polish settlements.
+These ideas collapsed due to World War II.